priyanshishekhawat005/The-Developers-Arena/Task 5 - Advanced CSS & Modern Layouts/README.md

-# Advanced Portfolio with CSS Grid
+# Advance CSS & Modern Layouts

-This portfolio project was refactored to align with Week 5 advanced CSS learning goals while preserving the original content and core sections.
+A professional, high-performance portfolio template refactored with modern CSS Grid and Flexbox architectures.
+This project is designed to showcase technical skills and personal projects through a mobile-first, responsive interface that emphasizes clean code and smooth user experiences.

 ## Project Structure